Bandit algorithms to emulate human decision making using probabilistic distortions: Proofs for linear bandits setting

 We establish a few technical results in the following lemmas that are necessary for the proof of Theorem \ref{thm:linear-bandit-regret}.
-The first step in the proof of Theorem \ref{thm:linear-bandit-regret} is to bound the instantaneous regret $r_m$ at instant $m$, which is the difference in weight-distorted value of arm $x_*$ and the arm $x_{m}$ chosen by the algorithm.
-For bounding the instantaneous regret, it is necessary to relate the difference in weight-distorted values of $x_*$ and $x_{m}$ to the difference in their means, i.e., $(x_*\tr\theta - x_{m}\tr\theta)$, and Lemma \ref{lemma:cptdiff} provides this connection.
+The first step in the proof of Theorem \ref{thm:linear-bandit-regret} is to bound the instantaneous regret $ir_m$ at instant $m$, which is the difference in the weight-distorted rewards of arm $x_*$ and the arm $x_{m}$ chosen by the algorithm.
+For bounding the instantaneous regret, it is necessary to relate the difference in weight-distorted rewards of $x_*$ and $x_{m}$ to the difference in their means, i.e., $(x_*\tr\theta_* - x_{m}\tr\theta_*)$, and Lemma \ref{lemma:cptdiff} provides this connection.